WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-IS.md

 * ME: What way of working would IS recommend?
 There's using the web browser or Terminal, but also GitHub Desktop and VS code?
 * ME: What happens to comments that reviewers leave on files on GitHub?
 For example, when KW reviewed this file, she left comments, but once those comments were accepted, and the file was merged, those comments seemed to disappear?
 * ME: When creating a .py file that contains functions (which are read into a Jupyter Notebook), does one need to add "import packages" to the .py if the functions defined in the .py file use specific packages, or should those packages simply be imported at the start of the Jupyter Notebook?
+* ME: At the top of scona .py files, there is always the line "#!/usr/bin/env python" - what does this mean?

 ### What did we discuss?